Deep South Heavyweight Championship

 The Deep South Heavyweight Championship was the primary championship in Deep South Wrestling, a former developmental territory of World Wrestling Entertainment (WWE) between 2005 and 2007.
 When the title was first introduced, it was awarded to Tommy Rich, who won a tournament to determine the inaugural champion.
 The final champion of its first run was The Assassin, who vacated the title due to injury and folded the promotion in October 1988.

 In 2005, after seventeen years of inactivity, Deep South Wrestling was revived as a developmental territory for WWE and revived the championship.
 It was awarded to Mike Mizanin, who won a tournament to become champion.
 The title was vacated on April 18, 2007, when WWE ceased using DSW as a developmental territory.
 On July 12, 2007, a tournament was held to crown a new champion, which was won by Austin Creed.
 In October 2007, DSW closed down a second time.
-The championship has yet to be revived upon DSW's return in February 2021.
+In March 2023, Nick Patrick revealed a brand-new Deep South Heavyweight Championship belt.
+In August 2023, it was announced that a new champion would be determined the following month in an eight-man tournament that was subsequently won by Skrilla the Great.